akashmore1/NodeJs-Concepts-Everything/02-How_Backend_Works/README.md

 2. Libuv (created in c++) is used in building node.
 3. Node JS is single threaded architecture.
 4. On its single thread event loop runs.

+## Streams:

+1. Used to process(read and write) data piece by piece(chunks), without completing the whole read or write operation.